-Once you have been assigned to a loving intended couple, your CARE Mexico journey is embraced with unceasing, personal support for you and your intended parents.
+Once you have been assigned to a loving intended couple, your CAREM, S.C. journey is embraced with unceasing, personal support for you and your intended parents.

 Our goal is to understand your expectations of the IVF with surrogacy process.
 We will thoughtfully match you with intended parents who desire the same experiences you do.

-- You are currently living and residing in Jalisco or Sinaloa Mexico
+- Resident of Mexico and currently living in Jalisco or Sinaloa Mexico

 - Have successfully delivered one child of your own that you are raising

-- Willingness to complete lengthy application, submit photograph and provide detailed medical information, as well as psychological assessment, which is reviewed by our CARE Mexico team
+- Willingness to complete lengthy application, submit photograph and provide detailed medical information, as well as psychological assessment, which is reviewed by our team in Mexico

 - Submit to comprehensive criminal background check

 - Husband/partner consents to the surrogacy arrangement and supports your decision

 - Willing to undergo blood screening for certain infectious diseases